ckeditor/ckeditor5/packages/ckeditor5-indent/docs/features/indent.md

 {@snippet features/build-indent-source}

-The block indentation feature allows you to set indentation for text blocks such as paragraphs or headings and lists.
+The block indentation feature lets you set indentation for text blocks such as paragraphs, headings, or lists.
+This way you can visually distinguish parts of your content.

-Its main purpose is to visually distinguish parts of the content.
-Block indentation is mostly useful for graphically differentiate structure elements like headings or lists.
-It can also be applied to present quotes or to make paragraphs or passages that need to be separated from the main content body stick out more.

 <info-box info>
 	Block indentation can be removed with the {@link features/remove-format remove format} feature.